Topical antifungal: Adverse effects

-Side effects are rare with tolnaftate, these side reactions may include irritation, burning, pruritus (itchiness), and contact dermatitis.
+Side effects are rare with tolnaftate and may include irritation, burning, pruritus (itchiness), and contact dermatitis.

 Undecylenic alkanolamide antifungals

 Mechanism of action

 Undecyclenic alkanolamide antifungals, also referred to as undecylenic acid and undecenoic acid, is a type of unsaturated fatty acid that inhibits fungal growth on the skin.

 Clinical use

 Although undecylenic acids possess antifungal properties, the drug itself is seldom used on its own for antifungal purposes.
 Salts of undecylenic acid such as zinc undecenoate and calcium undecenoate are commonly formulated into antifungal creams, ointments, solutions or powders.
 Undecenoic acid and its salt forms are applied topically to treat superficial dermatophytosis, in particular tinea corporis (ringworm), tinea pedis (athlete's foot), and tinea cruris (jock itch).
 Undecenoic acid is also formulated into several other salts and derivatives such as methyl, phenyl and propyl undecenoate, which are also used to treat fungal infections on the skin.
 There has been limited evidence showing the effectiveness of undecylenic acid in treating nail and scalp fungal infections.